agenosov/dotfiles/README.md

   * make
   * sudo make install

-* Even if Vim was installed via package manager, after the previous steps the actual version would be available in `/usr/loca/bin`
+* Even if Vim was installed via package manager, after the previous steps the actual version would be available in `/usr/local/bin`

+## Settings for Neovim

+* follow the instructions from `:help nvim-from-vim`
+* cp ~/.vim/autoload/plug.vim ~/.local/share/nvim/site/autoload
+* :PlugInstall